Politics, History and International Relations

 Why is referencing an important academic skill?

 Citing the sources you have used within the main body of your work and creating a list of references (bibliography) at the end is an essential academic requirement.
-Correct referencing will enable you to acknowledge the use of someone else’s ideas and also allow those reading your work to identify and find the original sources of information.
+Correct referencing acknowledges the use of someone else’s ideas and enables those reading your work to identify and find the original sources of information.
 Crucially, correct referencing is the most important means by which to avoid plagiarism.
 Plagiarism is defined by the Concise Oxford English Dictionary as “the act of taking and using (passing off) the thoughts, writings, inventions etc. of another as one’s own”.
 Plagiarism is considered by the University to be an act of academic misconduct and may have serious consequences.

 Referencing in PHIR: